HIGHLIGHTS

 The experience unfolds across several rooms, each shaped by Rong Zhai’s distinctive stylistic identity: the original spaces, featuring works of art and antique objects, become the evocative backdrop for this immersive narrative on the ocean.

-The Ocean & Climate Village - the travelling, immersive, and interactive science exhibition that explores the complex connections between the ocean and the global climate - will welcome guests in the Ballroom, originally dedicated to parties and formal events under a massive stained-glass skylight of sixty-nine panels.
+The Ocean & Climate Village – a travelling, immersive, interactive science exhibition developed by the Intergovernmental Oceanographic Commission (IOC) of UNESCO that explores the complex connections between the ocean and the global climate – will welcome guests in the Ballroom, originally dedicated to parties and formal events under a massive stained-glass skylight of sixty-nine panels.
 The exhibition features a wide range of educational tools, from infographics and photos to interactive installations and tactile experiences, highlighting the ocean’s vital role in regulating the Earth’s climate.
 Among those, the UpSeaDown installation , which shows how global warming has expanded the volume of the ocean, and how this trend may continue, on a timeline from 1940 to 2100.
 Feel the Change, a tactile installation, which allows visitors to touch models of marine ecosystems in both their natural and acidified states.
 FIO (First Institute of Oceanography, Ministry of Natural Resources) and DCC-OCC (UN Decade Collaborative Centre on Ocean-Climate Nexus and Coordination Amongst Decade Implementing Partners in P.R.
 China) have supported the adaptation of the contents to the local context.

 A selection of the best shots of Emmy-nominated environmental photographer and climate artist Enzo Baracco will lead visitors to acknowledge through the power of photography how climate change can affect the environment.
 Pictures have been taken during photographic expeditions in Antarctica, Galapagos, Hawaii and Alaska, which will be premiered on this occasion.
 As in the past exhibition, Enzo is using photography as universal language to raise awareness of climate change as he usually says, “photography does not need translation”.